 Each Veteran or dependent student must follow courses on his/her degree plan.
 In order to be considered a full-time VA student, the student must meet all enrollment requirements.
 Full-time status is determined based on the equivalent of 12 credits taken consistently over a full length semester.

 Veteran students who are using Federal Education Benefits through the Department of Veterans Affairs must request for their courses to be certified by submitting the online Request for Certification.
 Requests for Certification can be found here https://selfservice.navarrocollege.edu > Financial Aid > Form Links (right side of page) > VA Enrollment Certification or by logging into Self-Service and following the steps.
-For assistance or questions please email Mark Sjostrom at firstname.lastname@example.org.
+ALL documentation must be uploaded to this site.
+For assistance or questions please email Mark Sjostrom at email@example.com.

 Students can only be certified for courses that are on his/her degree plan unless he/she is in the last semester before graduation (i.e., all required courses have been fulfilled on the active degree plan).
 In the event that a Veteran student is in the last semester before graduation, he/she is authorized to take courses outside of the active degree plan in order to reach fulltime status.